geins-io/sdk-api-mgmt-javascript/docs/ProductParameterApi.md

 basicAuth.username = 'YOUR USERNAME';
 basicAuth.password = 'YOUR PASSWORD';

-let apiInstance = new GeinsManagementApiSdkJs.ProductParameterApi();
+let apiInstance = new GeinsSdkApiMgmtJavascript.ProductParameterApi();
-let productParameterPredefinedValue = new GeinsManagementApiSdkJs.ProductParameterModelsWriteProductParameterPredefinedValue(); // ProductParameterModelsWriteProductParameterPredefinedValue | The predefined value to create.
+let productParameterPredefinedValue = new GeinsSdkApiMgmtJavascript.ProductParameterModelsWriteProductParameterPredefinedValue(); // ProductParameterModelsWriteProductParameterPredefinedValue | The predefined value to create.
 apiInstance.createProductParameterPredefinedValue(productParameterPredefinedValue, (error, data, response) => {
   if (error) {
     console.error(error);